greg-raven/Uncommon-Sense/_posts/2022-12-17-unforgivable-sin.md

 tag: 'Winston Churchill'
 ---

-The unforgivable sin of Hitler’s Germany was to develop a new economic system by which the international bankers were deprived of their profits.
+The unforgivable sin of Hitler's Germany was to develop a new economic system by which the international bankers were deprived of their profits.